Residents receive update on Comite River Diversion Canal Project

 "This project was born out of the 1983 flood, it was one of many recommendations and this was the only one that survived.
 And as a result of that here we are more than thirty years later and the projects not even completed," resident Jeffrey Myers said.

-Frank Falgoust attended Monday's meeting, and says the canal could have prevented his home from flooding.
+Frank Falgoust attended Monday's meeting and says the canal could have prevented his home from flooding.

 "I talked to the head engineer a number of years ago about this canal, and he told me at what level the water would drop or prevent it from coming up if this canal was finished.
 And it was 28 inches, and my house got 21 inches," Falgoust said.

-Governor John Bell Edwards and DOTD's Secretary of State Shawn Wilson discussed ongoing flood prevention project which include the Comite River Diversion Canal in Washington, D.C. on Monday.
+Governor John Bell Edwards and DOTD Secretary of State Shawn Wilson discussed ongoing flood prevention projects, which include the Comite River Diversion Canal in Washington, D.C. on Monday.